- Alumni Blog

 -----

-Please complete your UCAS Conservatoires application by 1 November, and also upload by 1 November the following files to the Acceptd portal:
+Please complete your UCAS Conservatoires application and also upload the following files to the Acceptd portal:

 1) Complete unedited piano performances of two contrasting pieces.
 The music for both should be supplied to us in PDF form.
 The second piece can feature the candidate singing an MT song while self-accompanying, but this choice is entirely up to the candidate and will not of itself carry any extra value.